 The Agrotopia architects have decided to place the boxes for the educational path in the warm and humid part.
 The favorable climate is more suitable for hosting people and all workers.

-Among the main attractions, in addition to the educational path, there is also the beautiful winter garden.
+Among the main attractive elements, in addition to the educational path, the beautiful winter garden also appears.
 The sunlight that enters through the windows completely transforms the landscape.
 At the foot of the winter garden there are silos, which have the task of storing rainwater from the roof, used to irrigate the greenhouse.

 A step towards sustainability, with a productive landscape.

 Agrotopia is part of the pilot projects for the productive landscape program (PPPL), organized by the Flemish government.
-The general objective is to present to the public a series of innovative building projects, with a social and environmental purpose.
+The general objective is to present to the public a series of innovative building projects, with social and environmental purposes.

 The managing partner of Meta Architectuurbureau, Niklaas Debutte, described Agrotopia as a test bed for large urban agriculture projects.

-"Build one greenhouse on top of an existing building has never been done on this scale before.
+“Build a greenhouse on top of an existing building has never been done before on this scale.
 Agrotopia presented many opportunities and challenges.
-The integration of the steel greenhouse with the concrete substructure and complex installations resulted in a true public building with exceptional architectural quality for the city of Roeselare. "
+The integration of the steel greenhouse with the concrete substructure and complex installations has resulted in a truly public building with exceptional architectural quality for the city of Roeselare.”